 I have a 5mm kidney stone.
 I'd like to know when, during elimination, will it be the most painful?
 Ureteter, bladder or urethra?
 I'm a male.

 Here are some...: If a 5-mm stone is inside kidney and not moving, you unlikely have pain.
 A stone of such size poses low odd for spontaneous passage, prior stone passage will help decide if worthwhile to act or wait.
 If act and it is visible with x-ray, shock wave may disintegrate it; if not visible or in ureter or still in kidney, holmium laser through urehtra and ureter is the choice, Remember nothing is free... ...Read more

 The kidneys are paired organs that lie on either side of the vertebral column.
 Part of their critical functions include the excretion of urine and removal of nitrogenous wastes products from the blood.
 They regulate acid-base, electrolyte, fluid balance and blood pressure.
 Through hormonal signals, the kidneys control the ...Read more

 - Talk to a doctor online

-- Feels like my bladder is full
+- Feel dizzy when bladder is full

 - My bladder feels full all the time